 A third Democratic candidate, Cary Goodman, appears to be mostly focused on fighting the American Museum of Natural History’s planned expansion.

 Bill Perkins, Marvin Holland.

 City Councilman Antonio Reynoso, another Progressive Caucus member, is facing Tommy Torres, a Brooklyn Democratic Party district leader and educator.
-Torres has stayed quite quiet in the press, but has put up decent contribution numbers, raising nearly $60,000 to Reynoso’s $123,000.
+Torres has stayed quite quiet in the press, and has put up decent contribution numbers, raising $70,000 to Reynoso’s $123,000.
 Reynoso also was endorsed by de Blasio.

 Laurie Cumbo with Brooklyn Borough President Eric Adams in background.
 (William Alatriste / New York City Council)

 City Councilwoman Debi Rose walked into her second term without a primary challenge, but she won’t fall into a third term so easily.
-She’ll be on the Democratic primary ballot with the well-funded Kamillah Payne-Hanks, the president and CEO of the Historic Tappen Park Community Partnership.
+She’ll be on the Democratic primary ballot with Kamillah Payne-Hanks, the president and CEO of the Historic Tappen Park Community Partnership.
 In the contentious race, Rose has been criticized for her poor attendance record, which was due to an injury, while Payne-Hanks is accused of conspiring with the creator of fake Facebook pages, including one allegedly aimed at discrediting Rose.

+Rose, who was endorsed by de Blasio and Cuomo, leads the fundraising with $118,000 to Hanks' $66,500.
 The winner of the primary will face the Staten Island Republican Party’s nominee, businessman Michael Penrose, in the November general election.
-Another Democrat, Philippe-Edner Apostol-Marius, who has worked for Bill Perkins in the state Senate, will not appear on the ballot.

-This list was originally compiled by Sarina Trangle and was updated by Jeff Coltin and Grace Segers.
+This list was originally compiled by Sarina Trangle and was updated by Jeff Coltin, Jon Lentz and Grace Segers.